 Animal Photographer and Pet Profile Writer

-An attractive photo of the pups or kitties allows shelter staff to effectively promote the animals on social media.
-This position allows volunteers to use their own cameras to take photographs of adoptable shelter animals and write appealing descriptions of the pets.
-Pet profiles include details that will appeal to potential adopters, such as the animal’s energy level, how interactive it is with humans, whether it appears to get along with other pets and if it responds to basic commands.
+An attractive photo of our animals allows shelter staff to effectively promote them on social media.
+This position allows volunteers to use their own cameras to take photographs of adoptable shelter animals and write appealing descriptions of them.
+Pet profiles include details that will appeal to potential adopters, such as the animal’s energy level, interactions with humans, other animals, and children, and if the animal responds to basic commands.

 Dog Bather and Groomer

 Volunteers help groom and bathe animals available for adoption (primarily dogs) to help keep them healthy and in good appearance for potential adopters.